Sebewaing, Michigan: Geography

-It is considered to be part of the Thumb of Michigan, which in turn is a subregion of the Flint/Tri-Cities.
+Sebewaing is considered to be part of the Thumb of Michigan, which in turn is a subregion of the Flint/Tri-Cities.

 History

 Sebewaing's name was derived from the Algonquian language of Native Americans, the original inhabitants of the area.
 The village was founded in 1845 by Rev. John J.F.
 Auch, a Lutheran minister sent by the church to do missionary work in the Native American communities.